 Eoin Hinchy: So what we have in the product today that's already released is… think about this in 2 separate ways.
 One is AI that makes the product easier to use.
 So this is kind of what we've been talking about - help me configure this action.
 Or build me a workflow that does X, Y, Z.

-Patrick Grey: This has been an immensely successful use of AI across all different types of vendors.
+Patrick Gray: This has been an immensely successful use of AI across all different types of vendors.
 It's just great having that little AI person sitting there.
 It's like Clippy, but that doesn't suck, right?

 Eoin Hinchy: I think as well, what we've seen be hugely impactful in this category of make the product easier to use is data transformation.
 So if you've ever done any automation, both in terms of no-code platforms like Tines, but even in terms of scripting, honestly, one of the hardest parts is manipulating the data from format A that came from a tool to format B that needs to go to another tool.